What is the back of house?

 The difference between the front of house and back of house

 Now that we’ve explored the back of house staff and responsibilities, you might be wondering, is there a front of house?
-There is and it’s equally as important.
+There is, and it’s equally as important.
 The front of house is all the places customers see, visit and interact with during their time at your restaurant.
-The front of house encompasses the waiting area, hostess stand, toilet, dining area and the bar.
+It encompasses the waiting area, host stand, bathroom, dining area and the bar.

 Improving collaboration with your FOH and BOH

 Every employee on your staff affects how customers perceive your restaurant.
-Communication between front of house and back of house staff ensures both areas of your restaurant run smoothly.
+Communication and collaboration between front-of-house and back-of-house staff ensures both areas of your restaurant run smoothly.

-Doing group training sessions with your front and back of house staff helps everyone operate under the same rules and guidelines.
+Conducting group training sessions helps everyone operate under the same rules and guidelines.
 Let both sides of the house see what the other does.
 It also helps the team see how each individual affects the customer experience.
+To foster empathy, you could even try role-swapping for a day, giving BOH employees a taste of customer-facing roles and FOH employees a taste of kitchen work.

 Communication goes beyond just training.
 Offering a free meal for staff during work hours helps build camaraderie between employees during breaks when they can talk casually.
 Employees who are friendly with each other work better together.